 Boiled egg – Satiety Index = 150%

 A large boiled egg contains around 78 calories but its high protein content will keep you feeling fuller for longer than say, a hefty slice of carby white toast, which contains around 80 calories.
-Needless to say, you'll be less likely to snack on rubbish mid-morning if you eat eggs rather than toast for breakfast.
+Needless to say, you'll be less likely to snack on rubbish mid-morning if you eat eggs rather than white toast for breakfast.

 10 healthy reasons to eat more eggs